-The readings from digital tilt sensors are already converted to engineering units by the processor on the circuit board and are provided in the form of 'Sine of the Angle' of tilt, with respect to vertical.
+The readings from digital tilt sensors are already converted to engineering units within the board and are provided in the form of Sine of the angle of tilt.
 Consequently no additional calibration factors need be applied.

 7.1 Data Conversion